 Individuals who are ordinarily residents but non-domiciled, as from year of assessment 2019 or basis year 2018, are subject to a minimum tax of €5,000 per annum before any double taxation relief.
 The minimum tax is applicable to individuals and married couples whose foreign income exceeds €35,000.

 This minimum tax is not applicable to individuals who are tax residents under The Residence Programme, the Global Residence Programme, the Malta Retirement Programme and the Residents Scheme Regulations.
-Therefore, the minimum tax of €5,000 introduced earlier on this year will primarily apply to EU citizens who are tax resident in Malta and do not enjoy a special tax status under any programme.
+Therefore, the minimum tax of €5,000 introduced with effect from basis year 2018 will apply to EU citizens who are tax resident in Malta and do not enjoy a special tax status under any programme.